 Determine if any activity is exempt from NEPA requirements and other environmental reviews.
 If it is exempt, the Recipient is only required to document in writing that the activity is exempt and meets the conditions for exemptions.
 This documentation must be maintained in the Recipient's ERR file.
-Use of this format is required as a means of establishing documentation and compliance.
+Use of the Environmental Review for Activity/Project that is Exempt or Categorically Excluded Not Subject to Section 58.5 form is required as a means of establishing documentation and compliance.